tcuwp/avocado/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
+Use `bin/rspec` to run the full spec suite and `bin/standardrb` to run the linter.

-Running `bundle exec rake` will run the full spec suite and a linter.
+Running `bin/rake` will run specs & linter.

 ## Contributing